Scaling of the geomagnetic secular variation time scales: Introduction

 Geomagnetic secular variation has also been studied using numerical models by, for example, \cite{Christensen03}, \cite{Christensen04} and \cite{Lhuillier11b}.
 A common result of these studies is that $\tausv$ follows the power law

 with the scaling exponent $\gamma=1$.
 More recent simulations \cite[]{Christensen12,Bouligand16} obtained the same scaling and \cite{Amit18} demonstrated numerically that $\gamma=1$ holds separately for the equatorial symmetric and antisymmetric parts of the magnetic field.
 On the other hand, analysis using satellite data gives diverse values of $\gamma$.
 Several works found values in the range $1.32 \leqslant \gamma \leqslant 1.45$ \cite[]{Holme06, Olsen06, Lesur08, Hulot10, Holme11} but $\gamma=1$ was also reported \cite[]{Lhuillier11b, Christensen12, Amit18}.
-It should be noted that some of these studies calculated $\tausv$ for a given epoch while others considered its long-time average.
-This may account, at least partly, for the disparities in the value of $\gamma$.
+We note that in some of the previous works, $\tausv$ is calculated for a given epoch while in others, its long-time average is considered.
+This may partly account for the disparities in the observed value of $\gamma$, as discussed in \cite{Lhuillier11b} and \cite{Bouligand16}.

 Theoretically, \cite{Lowes74} proposed that $\Rsv \sim l(2l+1) R$.
 This implies the scaling $\tausv \sim 1/\sqrt{l(2l+1)}$ which is almost indistinguishable from $\tausv \sim l^{-1}$.
 An argument can also be made for $\gamma=1$ if one invokes the frozen-flux hypothesis and then further assumes the horizontal derivative scales as $\nabla_{\rm h} \sim l$ \cite[]{Holme06,Christensen12}.
 This frozen-flux argument is meant only for the radial component $B_r$ of the magnetic field and $\tausv$ in \Eq{tausvdef} is indeed fully specified by $B_r$ alone because $\V B$ is constrained to match onto a potential field at the CMB.
 There is no such constraint in the interior of the outer core.
 So it is interesting to see if the frozen-flux argument can be used to predict time scales of the dynamo in the interior, given magnetic diffusion is likely to be very small there.
 Another consequence of the magnetic boundary condition is magnetic diffusion becomes important in a boundary layer below the CMB \cite[]{Jault91,Braginsky93}.
-Then, is it valid to use the frozen-flux hypothesis to explain the observation of $\tausv \sim l^{-1}$ above the CMB?
-Furthermore, if the no-slip condition is used for the velocity, an Ekman--Hartmann layer will develop.
+Then, is it valid to use the frozen-flux hypothesis to explain the scaling of $\tausv$ above the CMB?
+Furthermore, if the no-slip condition is used for the velocity, an Ekman--Hartmann layer may develop.
 Does it play any role here?
 What is the dominant balance between different effects inside the CMB boundary layer and how does it lead to the scaling of $\tausv$?

 In addition to the scaling exponent $\gamma$, \Eq{taupwrlaw} also introduces a time scale $\tau_*$.
 Being interpreted as a typical secular variation time scale, $\tau_*$ was used to deduce the magnetic Reynolds number inside the outer core \cite[]{Christensen04}, to estimate the predictability of the geodynamo \cite[]{Lhuillier11a} and to rescale the time axis for the interpretation of simulation results \cite[]{Bouligand16}.
 This leads to the important question of whether $\tau_*$ can generally be considered as a typical time scale for the time variation of the magnetic field inside the outer core.